How To Clean A Belly Button Piercing

 Your jewelry may have nicks and scratches on the surface that are impossible for you to see with your naked eye.
 Those imperfections make it hard to fully sterilize your jewelry.

 That’s not a huge deal when you’re the only one who plans to wear the jewelry.
-But if you’re sharing it with someone else, it’s very unsanitary and may lead to complications.
+On the other hand, if you’re sharing it with someone else, it’s very unsanitary and may lead to complications.

 Cleaning a belly button piercing isn’t rocket science.
 It’s easy to do.
 The key to your safety is that you need to do it consistently.
-Regularly practicing good hygiene for your new piercing is a top priority.
+Regularly practicing good piercing aftercare is a top priority.

 Knowing how to clean a belly button piercing properly will help to cut down on your risk of infections, and if you dodge those infections, your new piercing will be healed in no time and ready to show off.